 Some of their competitors offer assistance with state-specific compliance requirements like publication, but MyCorporation does not.
 It’s an unfortunate drawback to their service offerings.
+For what it’s worth, Incorporate.com does not offer this service either.
 If you want a company to handle this process on your behalf, we recommend either ZenBusiness or BizFilings.

 Which Service Has Fewer Upsells?